-This Region setting is only available for the ORION 2.4 HX FCC model and allows the unit to comply with appropriate regulatory restrictions in specific regions.
+This Region setting is only available for the ORION 2.4 HX FCC model and ORION 900 HX FCC model allows the unit to comply with appropriate regulatory restrictions in specific regions.
 Note: Operation in a mode other than FCC/IC may result in reduced performance.

-The table below lists the max transmit power and the frequency range for each of the selections in this menu.
+The tables below list the max transmit power and the frequency range for each of the selections in this menu.